How to save for education

 If you have time to plan in advance, consider education savings plans that offer tax benefits.
 A 529 Education Savings Plan is one of the best ways to put aside funds to pay for education expenses from primary school through college.

-A 529 plan by U.S. Bancorp Investments can give you a tax-advantaged education savings account that can be used to pay for elementary and high school expenses, as well as college or university costs.
+A 529 plan by U.S. Bancorp Advisors can give you a tax-advantaged education savings account that can be used to pay for elementary and high school expenses, as well as college or university costs.

 529 plans are invested using a strategy that typically utilizes mutual funds.
 All mutual funds have fees and expenses.
 It is important to understand the transaction costs associated with buying or selling shares of a fund, as well as the annual costs associated with operating the mutual fund because both affect the return on your investment.1